StereoVoxelNet: Real-Time Obstacle Detection Based on Occupancy Voxels from a Stereo Camera Using Deep Neural Networks: Experiments

 Similar to 3D reconstruction tasks\cite{10.1007/978-3-030-11009-3_37} \cite{8890921}, our final output is a voxel occupancy grid.
-Therefore, we choose IoU and CD as our evaluation metrics.
-Besides the accuracy metrics, we also consider computation cost matrices: multiply-accumulate (MACs) and model parameters.
+Therefore, we choose IoU and Chamfer Distance (CD) as our evaluation metrics.
+Besides the accuracy metrics, we also consider computation cost metrics: multiply-accumulate (MACs) and model parameters.
 Models with more significant MACs typically demand more computation power and process slower.

 We perform an ablation study to evaluate the effectiveness of our proposed \CostVolumeName{} and its impact on the entire network.
 We compare it with the other three types of cost volume (Table \ref{tab:cost_volume}).
-The original interlacing cost volume\cite{shamsafar2022mobilestereonet} has 48 disparity levels (ICV), and the simplified version of it where we only extract the even number of disparities, results in 24 levels of disparity (Even).
-We also obtained a further simplified version with only 12 levels of disparity using the same strategy, which has the same disparity levels as our \CostVolumeName{}.
+The original interlacing cost volume (ICV)\cite{shamsafar2022mobilestereonet} has 48 disparity levels, and the simplified version of it where we only extract the even number of disparities, results in 24 levels of disparity (Even).
+We also obtained a further simplified version with only 12 levels of disparity (same as our \CostVolumeName{}) using the same strategy.

-Our \CostVolumeName{} achieves leading performance and close to the least computation cost.
-Compared with the interlacing cost volume that has the 24 disparity levels, our approach achieves 19\% lower CD and 18\% lower computation cost.
+Our \CostVolumeName{} achieves leading performance with computation cost close to the minimum.
+Compared to the interlacing cost volume that has the 24 disparity levels, our approach achieves 19\% lower CD and 18\% lower computation cost.
 Therefore, we show the effectiveness of cost volume optimization based on ROI.